NAME

 executed, and any additional shell arguments after the

-login name are passed to the shell. su
+login name are passed to the shell. su will resort

 to the local password file to find the password for